Team

 PhD Student - Behavioral Biology

-Research focus: Multidimensional pain assessment in seals and sea lions
+Research focus: Multidimensional pain assessment in pinnipeds (seals and sea lions)

 Master's Students